mumblebaj/MMM-GasMonitor/README.md

           },
 ````

+## Display Postions
+Module is best suited to run in the following regions.
+The other regions appear a little squashed
+- top_bar
+- bottom_bar
+- upper_third
+- lower_third
+- middle_center

 ## Updating

 To update the module to the latest version, use your terminal to go to your MMM-GasMonitor module folder and type the following command: